osmosis-labs/osmosis/tests/e2e/README.md

     we are upgrading from.

     The decision of what configuration type to use is decided by the `Configurer`.
-    This is an interface that has `CurrentBranchConfigurer` abd `UpgradeConfigurer` implementations.
+    This is an interface that has `CurrentBranchConfigurer` and `UpgradeConfigurer` implementations.
     There is also a `BaseConfigurer` which is shared by the concrete implementations.
 However, The user of the `configurer` package does not need to know about this detail.